VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Get To Know Me!

-Andrea Moon Dry graduated from Western Carolina University in May 2013 and hold a Masters of Science in Clinical Mental Health Counseling.
+Andrea Moon Dry (she/her/hers) graduated from Western Carolina University in May 2013 and hold a Masters of Science in Clinical Mental Health Counseling.
 I am a Licensed Clinical Mental Health Counselor (#10269) through the North Carolina Board of Licensed Clinical Mental Health Counselors and a Nationally Certified Counselor (#322013) through the National Board of Certified Counselors.
 She is also certified as a License Clinical Addictions Specialist (LCAS-#20803) through the North Carolina Addictions Specialist Professional Practice Board.

 Andrea uses various mediums of therapy including Eye Movement Desensitization-Reprocessing (EMDR), person centered therapy, cognitive behavioral therapy, gestalt therapy, brief solution focused therapy, positive psychotherapy, and motivational interviewing to meet the individual needs of clients.
 The focus of her education and clinical training has been on administering screenings, assessments, crisis intervention, mental health and substance abuse counseling services for individuals and families along with facilitating group therapies with adolescents or